ShadowSecurityOfficial/Shadow-Windows/Setup/Build.md

 # How to build Shadow-Windows?

 1. Git clone our direcctory in C:\ Drive
-2. Grab latest AtlasOS (Security Updates ISO)
+2. Grab latest AtlasOS (Security Updates ISO) and put in setup folder
-3. Extract AtlasOS ISO
+3. Extract AtlasOS ISO to setup folder
 4. Load into NTlite
 5. Convert install.esd to install.wim if needed
 6. Load install.wim